Lydia Personal Data Protection Policy

 Clients have the right to request a copy of their personal data in a structured, commonly used, machine-readable format, which they can then transfer to another data controller.
 If technically possible, Clients may also ask Lydia to transfer their personal data directly to another controller.

 Clients have the right to make a complaint at any time to the relevant supervisory authority or to obtain legal compensation if they consider that Lydia has not respected their rights.

 9. LINKS TO OTHER WEBSITES AND SOCIAL NETWORKS

 Lydia’s communications may occasionally contain links to the partners’ or third party companies’ websites.
 These websites have their own privacy policies and Lydia refuses any responsibility for how these websites use information collected when Clients click on these links.

 Lydia may occasionally change this Personal Data Protection Policy.
-When necessary, Lydia will inform its Clients by the most appropriate means.
+When necessary, Lydia informs its Clients by the most appropriate means.

 - Address : Data Protection Officer, 14 avenue de l’Opera, 75001 Paris